 Buying Versus Leasing a Car

-In light of the on-going debate of whether it is better to lease a new car or to purchase it on vehicle finance, we decided to give consumers some facts to take into consideration when they are faced with the option of financing a car through the bank or entering into a car lease agreement.
+In light of the on-going debate of whether it is better to lease a new car or to purchase it on vehicle finance, we decided to give consumers some facts to take into consideration when they are faced with the option of financing a car through the bank or entering into a car lease or car rental agreement.

 Even with the low interest rate environment in the South African economy, a lot of consumers are still struggling to service their monthly debt.
 This is due to inflation that puts more stress on their already stretched budgets, which can ultimately lead them into trouble with the financial institutions and into the dreaded situation of being blacklisted.

-At SA Motor Lease we have seen this need for consumers to be able to drive a new car that is safer and more fuel efficient than older models, without having to commit to the same stringent requirements when financing a car though a bank.
+At SA Motor Lease we have seen this need for consumers to be able to drive a new car that is safer and more fuel efficient than older models, without having to commit to the same stringent requirements when financing a car though a bank so its almost similar to renting a vehicle for long term or on a month to month basis.

 Leasing a Vehicle